Tank Battles Instructions

 Choosing your Battlefield

 The size of your tabletop depends on how large you want your game to be.
-If it is a one person vs one person match, as kitchen table could work.
-However, we like to play large games of 2 on 2 or 4 on 4 where we need as large of a space as we can make.
-Our current games have been played on a 16’ long x 4’ wide table with 4 on 4.
-The large the tabletop, the larger your game can be, however, we try to keep the width of the table no more than 4’ wide because you have to be able to reach in the middle of the table in order to fire and aim your cannons.
-Once you have your tabletop space determined, you have the option to set up obstacles if you would like to but it is not mandatory.
-Fun obstacles we use are large skyscraper style buildings, tall tower-like platforms with turrets on top, castle or fort like structures that we have set up with platforms on top for troops and/or cannons, this will be explained further in a bit.
+For smaller numbers of players, a kitchen table will suffice.
+For large games of 2-on-2 or 4-on-4, a much larger space will be needed.
+Current games have been played on a 16’ long x 4’ wide table with 4-on-4.
+The larger the tabletop, the more players you can have, but try to keep the width of the table to no more than 4’ wide so you can reach the middle of the table to aim and fire your cannons.
+Once your tabletop space is determined, you can set up obstacles and towers, but it is not mandatory.
+Some fun obstacles can be large skyscraper style buildings, tall tower-like platforms with turrets on top, or castle/fort-like structures with platforms on top for troops and/or cannons.
+The purpose of these will be explained later on.

 Setting up your Army

-Once the tabletop is set up, you are ready to place your troops and tanks at the starting line.
-The starting line should be the back edge of the table.
+Once the tabletop is set up, place your troops and tanks at opposing back edges of the table.
 Each opponent will need an equal size army.
 Here is a quick guide to equalize your army:

 A poseable technic cannon is worth 3 points and is typically affixed to a rolling vehicle which we refer to as tanks.
 A tank can have up to 4 cannons on it.
 Each cannon is worth 3 points so a single tank can be worth 3, 6, 9 or 12 points.

 A trooper is worth 1 point and usually represented by a minifigure on a stand.
-We use Lego® Dimensions game discs but you could use 2x4 plates, 4x4 plates, minifigure stands or anything else that works for you, just make sure the stand does not stick to the table in any way and the trooper can easily be shot down from all angles.
+LEGO® Dimensions game discs work well, but you could use plates, minifigure stands, or anything else that works for you, just make sure the stand does not stick to the table in any way and the trooper can easily be shot down from all angles.

-Decide how many points each opponent will start with at the beginning of a game.
-This will determine how large your game is.
-Our typical armies will have 2 tanks and 10-20 troops.
-If you decide that each army will start with 30 points here is what the armies may look like:
+Decide how many points each opponent will start with at the beginning of a game; this will determine how large/long your game is.
+Typical armies will start with 30 point.
+Here is an example of what those armies may look like:

 Player 1: a tank with 2 cannons (6 points), a tank with 1 cannon (3 points) and 21 troops (21 points).